IQTLabs/hypothesis-bio/README.md

 ## Installation

-Hypothesis-Bio will be available from PyPI via
+Hypothesis-Bio will be available from PyPI via:

 ```
 pip install hypothesis-bio